• Post author:

 Conclusion

-In this article, I have explained the efficient way to apply multiple filters to pandas DataFrame or Series by using df[], DataFrame.loc[], DataFrame.query(), and isin() function with several examples.
+In this article, you have learned the efficient way to apply multiple filters to pandas DataFrame or Series by using df[], DataFrame.loc[], DataFrame.query(), and isin() function with examples.

 Happy Learning !!